 Germany is famous for Christmas markets, a tradition that dates to the 1600s in Nuremberg.
-Held in town squares beginning the Friday after the first Advent Sunday, the markets are usually timber structures decorated with holly bows and fragrant evergreen.
-With live musical performances and glühwein, a German Christmas market is a holiday treat to experience.
+Held in town squares beginning the Friday after the first Advent Sunday, the markets usually include timber structures decorated with holly bows and fragrant evergreen.
+With live musical performances and glühwein, a German Christmas market is a holiday treat to experience at least once in your life.

 Christmas Markets in the U.S.